-The “Dahrendorf Forum – Debating Europe” is a joint initiative by the Hertie School of Governance, the London School of Economics and Political Science, and funded by Stiftung Mercator.
+The “Dahrendorf Forum – Debating Europe” is a joint initiative by the Hertie School of Governance and the London School of Economics and Political Science, funded by Stiftung Mercator.
 Under the title “Europe and the World – Global Insecurity and Power Shifts” the project cycle 2015-2016 fosters research and open debate on Europe’s relations with five major regions (China, MENA, North America, Russia/Ukraine and Turkey).

 If Europe is to develop a foreign policy identity, institutional reform must be met with democratic debate.
 How livable Europe will be in the future also depends on today’s external policies.
 No fence can shield Europe from the impact of global problems; old demarcation lines between domestic and foreign policy are fading.
 While this requires strong European responses, public acceptance of further integration is dwindling.

 The Dahrendorf Forum recognizes that both, expert knowledge and public debate can benefit from mutual exposition.
 It therefore researches future scenarios for Europe’s external relations and discusses the findings with an audience as broad as possible.
 The project’s gaze thereby goes beyond eurocentric worldviews: it puts non-European perspectives center stage.

 The project cycle 2015-2016 ‘Europe and the World’ is shaped by five interdisciplinary working groups with specific focus regions (Russia/Ukraine, MENA, China, North America and Turkey).
 Each Working Group is coordinated by at least one Chair and Research Associate.
 Working Group Members are appointed by the respective chairs in consultation with the academic co-directors.
 Members include academics from other institutions of academic excellence as well as leading practitioners from relevant sectors.